joevbruno/react-training/Intro.md

 a DSL into HTML to make it more dynamic.
 In other words, *we're writing Javascript as strings in our HTML*.
 Knockout, Angular, Vue -- all follow this pattern.

 React does exactly the opposite.
 There are no HTML files.
 Instead, your HTML is written along side and as a part of your Javascript functions.
 This is extremely powerful, but may be feel philosophically wrong at first.
-It will definitely feel different, and it may have an objection that like we're not separating concerns; however, the *concern* is the specific area of functionality.
+It will definitely feel different, and you may have an objection that we're not separating concerns; however, the *concern* is the specific area of functionality.
 It is the component, not the language, and that component takes care of all of its own concerns in the way of functionality (Javascript), content (Markup), and presentation (CSS).

 So here's JSX: